bbbbbr/pandocs/src/Four_Player_Adapter.md

 where the Game Boys exchange data across the network.

-A very important thing to note is that all Game Boys transfer data across the DMG-07 via an external clock source.
-Apparently, the clock source is provided by the DMG-07 itself.
-Trying to send data via an internal clock results in garbage data.
+A very important thing to note is that all Game Boys transfer data across the DMG-07 in external clock mode (bit 0 of the SC register set to 0) with the clock source provided by the DMG-07.
+Trying to send data via internal clock mode results in garbage data and should not be used.

+## Power

+The DMG-07 will not power on until it's Player 1 cable is plugged in to a Game Boy link port to supply power.
+That cable is the only one permanently attached to the device and has the power pin connected unlike typical link port cables.

 ### Ping Phase

-When a "master" Game Boy (Player 1) is first connected to the adapter, setting Bit 7 of SC to 1 and setting Bit 0 of SC to 0 causes the accessory to send out "ping" packets periodically.
-All connected Game Boys will receive 4 bytes as part of the ping packet at a rate of about 2048 bits per second, or about 256 bytes per second.
-Essentially, the ping seems to run 1/4 as fast as the clock used for normal serial transfers on the DMG (1KB/s).
-The ping data looks like this:
+When the DMG-07 is powered up it will begin operation by automatically sending out "ping" packets periodically.
+In order to receive these ping packets a connected Game Boy should use external clock mode (bit 0 of SC to 0) and request a transfer (bit 7 of SC to 1).

+All connected Game Boys will receive 4 bytes as part of the ping packet.
+Transfer of the 4 bytes is not spread evenly over the packet interval, instead byte transfer is clustered at the start of the time period followed by a much longer delay.

+The power-up timing for ping packets is as follows:
+- Serial Clock period: 15.95 microseconds (62.66khz)
+- Transfer time per byte: 128 microseconds
+- Delay between bytes: 1.42 milliseconds
+- Total active transfer time for data: 4.71 milliseconds
+- Delay between packets: 12.29 milliseconds
+- Total packet interval timing: 17 milliseconds

+This means one packet and it's subsequent delay takes a little more time than a single Game Boy video frame, which is about 235 bytes per second.

+The ping data received by each Game Boy looks like this:
 Byte | Value | Description
 -----|-------|-------------
   1  | \$FE  | ID Byte